WordPress Newsletter #24

 Unsplash.com changes photo licenses

-The photo platform Unsplash.comwhich has become known for its high-resolution images under CC0 licenses, has changed its license conditions.
-Since many WordPress users and Theme developers use photos from Unsplash, the change in license caused concern in the community.
-The concerns are according to Unsplash co-founder Luke Chesser however unfounded, since there will continue to be no restrictions on the use of individual images.
+The photo platform Unsplash.com, which has become known for its high-resolution images under CC0 licenses, has changed its licensing terms.
+Since numerous WordPress users and theme developers use photos from Unsplash, the license change caused concern in the community.
+However, according to Unsplash co-founder Luke Chesser, the concerns are unfounded, as there will continue to be no restrictions on the use of individual images.

 More news at a glance